FREQUENTLY ASKED QUESTIONS

 • How long will it take to get an appointment?

 Due to COVID we are currently inundated with requests for appointments so wait times may be longer than usual.
-When you call, Kate will discuss your needs with you and place you with the most suitable clinical psychologist or you may be placed on a waitlist, in which case we will continue to keep in contact with you until a place becomes available.
+When you call, we will discuss your needs with you and place you with the most suitable clinical psychologist or you may be placed on a waitlist, in which case we will continue to keep in contact with you until a place becomes available.

 • How many sessions will I need to attend?